Supported Sets -- A New Foundation For Nominal Sets And Automata: Supported Sets

 In order to see that $(\inj_Y)_{Y\in \D}$ is a colimiting cocone, consider a cocone $(e_Y\colon DY\to E)_{Y\in \D}$ in $\Supp{A}$.
 Since this is also a competing cocone in $\Set$, we obtain a cocone morphism $u\colon C\to E$.
 For the verification that $u$ is a supported map, note that for every $c\in C$ and every $Y\in \D$, $y\in DY$ with $\inj_Y(y) = c$, we have $\s{E}(u(c)) \subseteq \s{Y}(y)$.
 By the universal property of intersection, this implies that

 so $u\colon C\to E$ is a supported map.
-Since $U\colon \Supp{A}\to \Set$ is faithful, $u$ is a cocone morphism in $\Supp{A}$ and moreover unique. \end{proofappendix} The intersection handles the case where elements of possibly different support are identified in the colimit.
-In this case, only the atoms present in all source elements survive.
-The intersection vanishes if there are no connecting morphisms in the diagram:
+Since $\ToSet \colon \Supp{A}\to \Set$ is faithful, $u$ is a cocone morphism in $\Supp{A}$ and moreover unique. \end{proofappendix} The intersection handles the case where elements of possibly different support are identified in the colimit.
+Thus, the intersection vanishes if there are no morphisms in the diagram: